 Our Students also have a great range of choice in food and drinks to purchase at break and lunchtimes, these can be purchased from one of three outlets; the main dining hall, our sports café, or the outdoor grab and go pod.

 We ask that glass containers, fizzy drinks, sweets and chocolate are not bought into school.
 We also have pupils at school with nut allergies, therefore we have a ‘nut-free’ policy.
 Please check foods carefully.

 We are fortunate to be working with Magic Breakfast, to ensure that no student starts their school day on an empty stomach.
 As part of the Magic breakfast scheme we are able to offer to all our students FREE a healthy breakfast to support their concentration and success.

 All students are welcome to attend our Breakfast Club which is open from 7.30am to 8.30am every morning.
 The club is supervised and has lots of games and activities from table football to board games such as Chess and Jumanji.
 Students are also encouraged to play outside on our outdoor Gym or with the basket balls.
 Our library is also open from 8am for those who wish to have a quiet place to read or study.

 We believe this positive start to the day encourages students to develop a healthier lifestyle as well as supporting friendships and developing communication skills.

-Instructions as to how log into your SchoolComms account will be shared with parents/carers before your child starts school.
+Instructions about how to set up and log into your MyChildAtSchool account will be shared with parents/carers before your child starts school.
 If you top up your child’s card online it will mean that they can buy food from the restaurant using their ID cards and you will be able to see what they have purchased.
 If you have any questions about this, please contact the school office.

 Free School Meals